tiggerbob/PWSH-Comp.-Club-Problems-24-25/GhoaBudgeting/FinancialConstraintsEasy.md

 ## Input Format
 The first line contains one integer: $b$ <br>
 The second line contains one integer: $n$ <br>
-The following $n$ lines contains $n$ doubles, representing all the individual balances the children demand <br>
+The following $n$ lines contains $n$ doubles, representing all the individual balances the children demand. <br>
-The individual children demands will be given in sorted increasing order<br>
+The individual children demands will be given in sorted increasing order. <br>

 ## Contraints
 $0$ $\leq$ $b$ $\leq$ $10^{9}$ <br>